• Home

 • Zest the orange first, then cut it in half to squeeze out the juice.

-• Rinse and dry fresh blueberries and the naval orange before using them.
-No need to rinse and dry frozen blueberries.
+• Rinse and dry fresh blueberries and the navel orange before using them.

 • No need to thaw frozen blueberries - use them right out of the freezer!